 I started my writing day at 7.30am, still in my PJs and still effectively in bed.
 I write this now at the other end of the day, 6pm.
 I am now dressed and out of bed.
 I would be lying if I said I’d been writing for nearly 11 hours solid.
 I haven’t.
 I have three children and a cat.
 They are the biggest distraction of all and they are currently next to me (the children) playing darts (while trying to avoid accidentally hitting the cat).
 But I did manage about four hours without distraction, three of those hours still in bed, and another couple of distracted and fractured hours during the rest of the day.

 However, I’m not particularly pleased with the number of actual words I have managed to get down in Word.
 I have written a few random paragraphs; I’m most pleased with the fact I have a contents page that I am finally happy with.
-This is a big achievement.
+I was also able join a reliable training program like this emotional response copywriting course to enhance my skills more.
+This is a big achievement!
 This is what I am proud of today.
 It has taken me a long time to get to this stage (18 months to be exact).
 This, I hope, will give me sound and dreamless sleep tonight.

 The contents page reads thus: